Consumer Reports & Hearing Aids: Hear Well in a Noisy World

 CR also recommends that you “gauge your exposure.”
 Who thinks about the noise around them?
 We’re surrounded, bombarded from all sides with MP3 players, buses, cars, surround sound home theaters – were surrounded by sound but the only time we really think about it is when it’s SO loud it hurts.
 Well, it doesn’t have to hurt to cause hearing loss.
 So, increase awareness of the sounds around you and wear ear plugs when you know things are going to get LOUD!
 Finally,

 Real good point from Consumer Reports.
 Nothing – no hearing aid – is going to restore hearing to “normal” – the hearing you had before your head-banging days.
 That hearing is gone – este no mas.

 Your hearing health professional will help you through the transition phase – figure anywhere between 30 -90 days.
 Some people adjust immediately.
 For others, transitioning from bad hearing to good takes some getting used to so expect some transition time.
 And don’t be afraid to go back to your hearing aid professional for tweaking as needed.
 If you aren’t getting a listening experience that makes life better, what’d you spend all that money on?

 So, before you call a hearing health professional, do your homework.
 You want listening comfort (as natural as you can get), wearing comfort (of course) and ease of use.
 You also want a professional who will educate you, instruct you and work with you to deliver the best listening experience you can experience.

-It’s all in the July, 2009 issue of Consumer Reports and definitely worth a read before you buy a pair of hearing aids.
+Read all this and more in Consumer Reports before you buy a pair of hearing aids.
 An educated consumer, working in tandem with a knowledgeable, engaged hearing professional, delivers the best results.